KwanLab/Autometa/docs/source/contribution-guidelines.rst

 Contributing Guidelines
 =======================

-"Autometa is an open-source project developed on GitHub.
+Autometa is an open-source project developed on GitHub.
 If you would like to help develop Autometa or have ideas for new features please see our `contributing guidelines <https://github.com/KwanLab/Autometa/blob/dev/.github/CONTRIBUTING.md>`__

+Some good first issues are available on the KwanLab Autometa GitHub repository `good first issues <https://github.com/KwanLab/Autometa/contribute>`__

 If you are wanting to help develop autometa, you will need these additional dependencies: